-Goals from the Uruguayan and Jos Hooiveld gave the Saints a comfortable victory in the third round of the Capital One Cup, having made 11 changes from their win over LiverpoolGaston Ramirez and Jos Hooiveld gave Southampton a comfortable 2-0 win over Bristol City in the Capital One Cup third round on Tuesday.
+Goals from the Uruguayan and Jos Hooiveld gave the Saints a comfortable victory in the third round of the Capital One Cup, having made 11 changes from their win over Liverpool.

-The Uruguay international's early strike, a remarkable volley, gave the Premier League team a perfect start but their progress was not secured until the defender's 83rd-minute header.
+The Uruguay international's early strike, a remarkable volley, gave the Premier League team a perfect start, but its victory was not secured until the defender's 83rd-minute header.

-Jack Cork, who is yet to feature in the Premier League this season, was back in the side after playing in the 5-1 second-round triumph over Barnsley and the 24-year-old was immediately involved as he looked to slip in Ramirez only to see his attempted pass cut out.
+Jack Cork, who is yet to feature in the Premier League this season, was back in the side after playing in the 5-1 second-round triumph over Barnsley.
+The 24-year-old was immediately involved as he looked to slip in Ramirez, only to see his pass cut out.

-Ramirez did get on the scoresheet soon after, however, delighting the crowd on 15 minutes with a stunning volley from James Ward-Prowse's flick-on.
+Ramirez did get on the score sheet soon after, however, delighting the crowd 15 minutes in with a stunning volley from James Ward-Prowse's flick-on.

-Pochettino's side were well in charge of the game and could have doubled their advantage soon after when Lee was denied by City goalkeeper Elliot Parish.
+Pochettino's side was well in charge of the game and could have doubled its advantage soon after when Lee was denied by City goalkeeper Elliot Parish.

-The visitors then had a chance of their own as Jay Emmanuel-Thomas's shot was parried away by Kelvin Davis and they could have drawn level before half-time when Derrick Williams headed over a free kick from Brendan Maloney.
+The visitors then had a chance of their own as Jay Emmanuel-Thomas' shot was parried away by Kelvin Davis, and they could have drawn level before halftime when Derrick Williams headed over a free kick from Brendan Maloney.

-Guly then had the best chance of the early stages of the second half but he failed to guide his header from Ward-Prowse's corner past the alert Parish.
+Guly had the best chance of the early stages of the second half, but he failed to guide his header from Ward-Prowse's corner past the alert Parish.

-Southampton struggled for rhythm in the second period though and the home crowd became increasingly restless as City pressed for an equaliser, with a good cross from Emmanuel-Thomas just failing to find the boot of McLaughlin.
+Southampton struggled for rhythm in the second period, though, and the home crowd became increasingly restless as City pressed for an equalizer, with a good cross from Emmanuel-Thomas just failing to find the boot of McLaughlin.

-But Pochettino's side then confirmed their place in round four when Hooiveld diverted Ward-Prowse's inswinging corner home.
+But Pochettino's side then confirmed its place in round four when Hooiveld diverted Ward-Prowse's in-swinging corner home.